rdquintas/SpringLab/zrqMVCexample01/Readme.md

+Simple MVC example:

-Simple MVC example using spring-boot
+- created using spring-boot
+- no web.xml
+- no xxxx-servlet.xml